-Father William Smith was appointed the eighth Pastor of Our Lady of Grace Church on May 1, 2018 and installed September, 2018, continuing the more than 50 years of Catholic faith, service, traditions, and Catholic presence in Hinckley Township.
+Father William Smith was appointed the seventh Pastor of Our Lady of Grace Church on May 1, 2018 and installed September, 2018, continuing the more than 50 years of Catholic faith, service, traditions, and Catholic presence in Hinckley Township.

 I am Fr.
 Bill Smith and I am excited to be named pastor of Our Lady of Grace.
 I was born and raised in Cleveland.
 I am one of six children of William and Anna Smith, who are both deceased.
 I am the product of the Cleveland Public School System graduating in 1972.
 I attended CCD classes at St. Joseph Franciscan Catholic Church, which used to be on East 23rd and Woodland Avenue.

 My background is in the medical field since 1974.
 I started out as an on-the-job trainee in Inhalation Therapy.
 I then attended Cuyahoga Community College (CCC) to become certified and then a Registered Respiratory Therapist.
 After finishing at CCC, I went on to study nursing at St. Vincent Charity Hospital to obtain a diploma in Nursing and becoming a Registered Nurse.
 In 1985 I continued my education in order to become a Certified Registered Nurse Anesthetist.
 I worked in the field of Anesthesia full time until I entered the Seminary in 1997.